Wednesday, April 10, 2019

 The next day, we left Hobart for Bicheno.
 Along the way, we spotted this breathtaking coastline called Spiky Beach.
 Beside one other car which stopped nearby, we had the beach all for ourselves.
 We spent some time roaming around and enjoying the fabulous views and ambience.

-In Bicheno, we did not expect to see the blowhole and penguins had we not been alerted by the signboards we saw as we drove around (Read here).
+In Bicheno, we would not have expected to encounter the blowhole or the penguins had we not been alerted by the signboards we noticed while driving around (Read here).

-If anything I could remember about Bicheno (beside penguins and blowhole), it would be its unique rocky seafront.
+If there is one thing I will always remember about Bicheno - besides the penguins and the blowhole - it is its uniquely rugged, rocky seafront.

 Massive rock formation protects the seafront of